-Gerrish notes that he founded PORT in 1985.
+errish notes that he founded PORT in 1985.
 "I started in my parents' garage.
 I was playing in bands with my brothers, and I noticed that the lighting was usually a mess.
 I started with audio, but I figured that if I took care of the lighting, somebody else could take care of the sound."
 Along the way, he developed a passion for lighting.
 Today, he says, he has a full-time staff of 30, with more than a hundred freelancers on tap.

-The week of the inauguration was typically busy, including First Night Boston, the city's annual New Year's Eve celebration; an event for Janet Mills, governor of Maine; and Winter Classic, the outdoor National Hockey League match between the Pittsburgh Penguins and Boston Bruins held at Fenway Park.
+The week of the inauguration was typically busy, including First Night Boston, the city's annual New Year's Eve celebration, an event for Janet Mills, governor of Maine, and Winter Classic, the outdoor National Hockey League match between the Pittsburgh Penguins and Boston Bruins held at Fenway Park.

 PORT works frequently with Rafanelli Events Management, and on this project, it drew on several regulator collaborators, including the previously mentioned Thistle Communications.

 Also, Element Experiential, based in Wilimington, Massachusetts, provided the event's LED video wall and switching.
 James Avery, Element's president, says, "We provide high-end audio and video gear and design services.
 We don't do lighting, rigging, or staging.
 In the New England area, we've built a core group of vendors like SGPS and PORT Lighting.

 We're lucky to have such awesome groups that do things so well.
 It has allowed each company to grow and succeed in that vertical."

-For this event, Element supplied the upstage LED wall plus a pair of four-sided LED cubes, along with the screen control package and media servers.
+or this event, Element supplied the upstage LED wall plus a pair of four-sided LED cubes, along with the screen control package and media servers.
 The LED panels consisted of INFiLED AR Series panels.
 "INFiLED is probably one of the top players in the rental market right now," Avery says.
 "They've made big waves in technology and support, and we invest in them heavily."

-A Pixera one media server delivered content; Avery notes that, despite the current ubiquity of disguise products, Pixera offers a solid alternative at an attractive price point.
+A Pixera one media server delivered content, Avery notes that, despite the current ubiquity of disguise products, Pixera offers a solid alternative at an attractive price point.
 Switching was done using a Barco E2 image processor, which he describes as a workhorse product, also featured was a Ross Video Carbonite package plus a set of Ikegami cameras.
+Video content came from a variety of sources, including Rafanelli and the Healey campaign, who employed the firm AVFX.